deniszykov/commandline/README.md

 ```
 where AccountCommands is class with list of commands as described in "Basics".

-#### Generating help page
+# Commands Description
-Your console application can generate help for the user.
+Your command line application can generate help for the user.
 This requires to define *Help* method with following code inside
 ```csharp
 public static int Help()
 {
 	return CommandLine.Describe<ConsoleApp>();
 }
 ```
-Testing help
+Testing:
 ```bash
 myapp.exe Help
 >	HELP